7 Surprising Benefits of Red Light Therapy for Arthritis (Natural Pain Relief?)

 Admittedly, I don’t push my luck.
 I’m not doing deep squats or leaning excessively on my knee.
 But it’s good for standing, walking, and climbing the stairs, and I’m happy with that.
 Red light therapy for arthritis works if you use the correct device correctly.
 It reduces inflammation, improves blood flow, and stimulates cartilage repair.
 It also stops pain signaling through multiple neural pathways.

-How Red Light Therapy for Arthritis Works
+How Red Light Therapy For Arthritis Works

 Red light therapy reduces the inflammation at the heart of arthritis pain and stiffness.
 Studies show it has an analgesic (aspirin-like) effect on pain perception.
 Red light therapy dislodges nitric oxide from the mitochondria to blood vessels, which triggers dilation.